TheOtherRolesAU/TheOtherRoles/README.md

 Jackal get selected from the crewmates but is in it's own team and has the purpose of eliminating all other players Depending on the options he can use vents and even get himself a Sidekick to support him against the others.

+If both impostors and jackals are in the game the game continues even if all crewmates are dead.
+Crewmates may still win in this case by completing their tasks.
+Jackal and Impostor have to kill each other.

 The create Sidekick action may only be used once per game per Jackal.
 A Jackal may be killed by a Sheriff.
 A Jackal cannot target the Child, while it's growing up.